dwiepert/master_audio/README.md

    - Whisper: For local checkpoints, you must download a `.pt` file.
 These checkpoints can be downloaded using `download_checkpoint_from_url`.
 If a downloaded model is saved on google cloud storage for space saving, it can also be downloaded using `download_checkpoint_from_gcs`.
 When giving a local checkpoint to the model, it must be given as the full file path to the `.pt` file (e.g. `local_dir_path\medium.pt`)
    - W2V2: For local checkpoints, you must download the entire checkpoint directory from hugging face using `download_checkpoint_from_hf`.
 Otherwise, if the directory is saved to the cloud, it can also be downloaded using `download_checkpoint_from_gcs`.
 Note that `download_checkpoint_from_hf` has pre-built options that can be downloaded ("base", "large", "large-robust", "large-self"), or you can give a `repo_id` and other identifying informationto download checkpoints outside of the pre-built options.
 The `repo_id` must be from [huggingface.co](https://huggingface.co).
 When giving a local checkpoint to the model, it must be given as the full path to a downloaded checkpoint directory (e.g. `local_dir_path\w2v2-base-960h`)
    - SSAST: For local checkpoints, you must download a `.pth` file.
 You can do so from the [SSAST GitHub](https://github.com/YuanGongND/ssast?tab=readme-ov-file#pretrained-models), or using `download_checkpoint_from_url` and specifying 'ssast' as `model_type` and either 'frame' or 'patch' as `model_size`.
-   - fastText: For local checkpoints, you will download a `.zip` file from the [fastText docs](https://fasttext.cc/docs/en/english-vectors.html).
-This can also be downloaded with `download_checkpoint_from_url` and specifying 'fasttext' as `model_type`, and one of '1M', '1M-subwords', '2M', '2M-subwords' as `model_size`
+   - fastText: For local checkpoints, you will download a `.bin` file from the [fastText docs](https://fasttext.cc/docs/en/crawl-vectors.html).
+You can download for a variety of languages, but we use English.
+This can also be downloaded with `download_checkpoint_from_url` and specifying 'fasttext' as `model_type`, and 'en' as `model_size`
    - Word2Vec: Word2Vec is a little tricky and has to be downloaded from a [tutorial with the google drive link](https://mccormickml.com/2016/04/12/googles-pretrained-word2vec-model-in-python/) or [kaggle](https://www.kaggle.com/datasets/umbertogriffo/googles-trained-word2vec-model-in-python).
 This should be a `.bin` file.
-   - WordNet does not need a checkpoint as it is built into the package.
+   - WordNet has to be downloaded by downloading all of nltk.
+See [nltk installation](https://www.nltk.org/data.html) for various methods.
+I had to download manually, BUT if you download manually you only need to download wordnet from the [nltk_data](https://www.nltk.org/nltk_data/) page.
+For original wordnet, download 110 and if downloaded manually, move to the 'corpora' folder of nltk_data.
+If you wanted to try another wordnet, you will need to download the others, and then change the code to import that version of wordnet instead.
+The manual download can be done with `download_checkpoint_from_url` and specifying 'wordnet' as `model_type` and `model_size`

 #### Using download functions
 `download_checkpoint_from_hf` takes the following parameters: